richelbilderbeek/awk_course/docs/misc/exercise_procedure.md

       fix --> |Done| next
     ```

+- Ideally, both learners have a camera and microphone on
 - You will be put into Zoom Breakout rooms, in random pairs.
 - There is no silent room.
 - Ideally, all do the exercises on their own computer, yet derive at a shared answer